GC-public-learning/formation_laravel_5.8/14_controller_RESTful_part2.md

 # Controller RESTful part 2

-### the goal :
+### the goal : make the "show"view with its method on "CustomersController", its route and use "model binding"

-1) Add new route in "web.php" from "routes/" and use model binding:
+1) Add new route in "web.php" from "routes/" :
 ~~~
 // "customer" mean "id" of that last one
 Route::get('customers/{customer}', [CustomersController::class, 'show']);